AssafR/PYEdit/README.md

 Also, for using ImageMagick - the new version does not have the file "convert.exe", but uses "magick.exe"

-This probably requires createing a symbolic link from the old name to the new one.
+This probably requires creating a symbolic link from the old executable name to the new one.

 As per this advice: https://legacy.imagemagick.org/discourse-server/viewtopic.php?t=29582